Roll over for

 Here's a freebie: get the latest newsletter as a PDF

-Buy the book at the store, from Amazon, or as an ebook.
+Buy the book at the store or Amazon, print or Kindle.
 Roll over for

 Everyone’s Entitled to My Opinion